Wargroove: Plot

 Following the assassination of King Mercival II of Cherrystone by the High Vampire Sigrid of Felheim, Mercival's young daughter Mercia is crowned queen and soon faces an invasion by the undead Felheim Legion.
 Despite early successes against hotheaded Felheim commander Ragna, the Legion's numbers overwhelm Cherrystone's defenses, and Valder, the Lord of Felheim and wielder of the Fell Gauntlet, drives Queen Mercia and her army into retreat.
 Mercia's mentor, the royal mage Emeric, advises her to seek aid from Empress Tenri of the Heavensong Empire.

 Along the way, a series of misunderstandings lead to clashes with both the Floran Tribes and Heavensong, but eventually Mercia meets Tenri and is granted ships and supplies, allowing her to launch a seaborne counter-invasion of Felheim.
 Mercia finally confronts Valder in his fortress, but is attacked from behind by Sigrid.
 The vampire lets slip that she orchestrated the war by tricking Cherrystone and Felheim into thinking that each was attacking the other, and then absconds with Mercia's family sword, the Cherryblade; Sigrid's goal from the outset had been to find the key to unsealing the ancient weapon Requiem so that she could conquer the world, and the Cherryblade had been that key all along.
 With Valder now on Mercia's side, she chases Sigrid to the Dragon's Cradle volcano and defeats her, but is too late to prevent the unsealing.
 Mercia and her allies advance into the volcano and battle the spirit of Elodie, the princess of Cacophony and guardian of Requiem, and then Mercia is forced to vanquish a dark doppelganger of herself in order to destroy Requiem before its evil is unleashed.
 With Requiem neutralized and Mercia's father avenged, peace settles once more on Aurania.

 Development and release

 Wargroove was developed by Chucklefish for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One.
 The developers were inspired by handheld games with accessible tactical gameplay, such as Advance Wars (2001).
 Chucklefish felt that there were no titles available on the current generation of gaming devices that represented this genre of game.
 High resolution pixel art was created for the game's graphics.
 The game was revealed in February 2017, and originally meant to be released in early 2018, but suffered delays that pushed it back to February 1, 2019, with the PlayStation 4 version released on July 23, 2019.

 Reception

 Wargroove received "generally favorable reviews" according to video game review aggregator Metacritic.
 The game's development cost was recouped three days after its launch.

 Awards

+Sequel

+A sequel, Wargroove 2, released for Windows and Nintendo Switch on October 5, 2023.